What are Chia Seeds

 Where to Buy Chia Seeds

 Chia seeds have been found to be very useful in treating diabetes.
 This also makes it a good food choice for people trying to lose weight.
 Really, everyone can benefit from this food, so it’s worth giving it a try.
-There are many, many, more health benefits from eating chia seeds and research will have to keep up with that.
-As with anything chia seed should only be considered as part of an overall healthy diet and lifestyle.
+There are many, many, more health benefits from eating chia seeds, and research will have to keep up with that, as with anything chia seeds should only be considered as part of an overall healthy diet and lifestyle.

 Rich in Fiber

-The gelatinous nature of chia seeds is because they are so rich in soluble fiber.
-It is believed that the gel produced by the chia seeds coats the stomach and this slows the digestive process down even more so that energy is released slowly over time in our bodies.
+The gelatinous nature of chia seeds is because they are so rich in soluble fibre.
+It is believed that the gel produced by the chia seeds coats the stomach, and this slows the digestive process down even more so that energy is released slowly over time in our bodies.